douglasgreen/outlines/science/physics/quantum_mechanics.en.md

 ### State Vectors and Wave Functions

-- **State Vectors**: In the mathematical formulation of quantum mechanics, a state vector, often denoted by \( | \psi \rangle \) (read as "ket psi" in Dirac notation), represents the state of a quantum system in Hilbert space.
+- **State Vectors**: In the mathematical formulation of quantum mechanics, a state vector, often denoted by $`| \psi \rangle`$ (read as "ket psi" in Dirac notation), represents the state of a quantum system in Hilbert space.
 This abstract mathematical construct encapsulates all the information about the system's state and can be used to calculate the probabilities of various measurement outcomes.

 - **Wave Functions**: The wave function is a more specific representation of a quantum state, typically used in the context of quantum systems that are functions of position and time.
-Represented by \( \psi(x, t) \), the wave function describes the probability amplitude of a particle's position and time.
-The square of the wave function's magnitude, \( |\psi(x, t)|^2 \), gives the probability density of finding the particle at position \( x \) at time \( t \).
+Represented by $`\psi(x, t)`$, the wave function describes the probability amplitude of a particle's position and time.
+The square of the wave function's magnitude, $`|\psi(x, t)|^2`$, gives the probability density of finding the particle at position $`x`$ at time $`t`$.
 The wave function thus provides a complete description of a quantum system's state in terms of probabilities rather than definite outcomes.

 ### Superposition Principle